YilinJiang7/mit1.125/pset1/README.md

 Each script works out its own paths from where it sits, so it does not matter which directory you run them from.

-Step 4 also writes `site/index.html` itself: it takes `site/_template.html`, inlines `data/build/data.json` and the base64 basemap, and writes the finished self-contained page.
-Edit the template, never `index.html`.
+Step 4 also produces `site/index.html`: it reads `site/_template.html`, inlines
+`data/build/data.json` and the base64 basemap into it, and writes the finished self-contained page. `_template.html` is the source; `index.html` is generated from it.

 Every number on the site comes out of these four scripts. `fetch_crashes.py` checks each year's row count against MassDOT's own `returnCountOnly` total and shouts if they differ.

-### Two traps in the MassDOT API, recorded so nobody repeats them
+### Two traps in the MassDOT API

 - The 2023 service is `MASSDOT_ODP_OPEN_2023v` — **with a trailing `v`**.
 The predictable
   name returns 404.